asrajeh/wtrans/README.md

 <img src="../master/images/running-python-using-terminal.png" width="500px">

+but first make sure you uncomment the  ```document.getElementById('silence').onclick ``` function

 ## Developers tips
-Finding siliences script is written in Python, we used Flask module for connecting javaScript and Python codes, you will find this part in JavaScript in function ```document.getElementById('silence').onclick ```  and in Python in this part:
+Finding silences script is written in Python, we used Flask module for connecting javaScript and Python codes, you will find this part in JavaScript in function ```document.getElementById('silence').onclick ```  and in Python in this part:

 <img src="../master/images/Flask part.png" width="500px">